 The Facing History Chicago Advisory Board invites you to save the date, Friday, May 15, for our annual Facing History Chicago Benefit Lunch featuring New Yorker staff writer Dr. Jelani Cobb.
 This event will celebrate and support Facing History’s work to empower students in Chicago and around the world to use knowledge and compassion to stand up to racism and bigotry.

 When & Where

-Demand for Facing History’s professional development from teachers is at its highest in our 25 years of service in Chicago.
-Adding to our work across the region, our new Partner School initiative both broadens and deepens Facing History’s impact in individual schools.
-Facing History’s ever expanding teacher network in the Chicago region allows us to reach more than 350,000 middle and high school students in public, independent, charter and religious schools each year.
-Facing History equips teachers with the tools they need to help students thrive in a diverse, 21st century world.
+In Chicago, demand from teachers, administrators, and districts for Facing History’s professional development is growing at a rapid pace.
+Adding to our work across the region, we are in the second year of a partnership with the Chicago Public Schools - bringing Facing History’s rich curricula to every middle and high school in the district.
+Facing History’s ever expanding teacher network in the greater Chicago region allows us to reach more than 750,000 middle and high school students in public, independent, charter and religious schools each year.
+Every day, Facing History provides teachers with the tools they need to empower students to become engaged, informed, and active citizens of tomorrow.

 Learn more about our impact on the Chicago Page.

 For more information, please contact Molly Matthias at [email protected] or at 312-345-3221.